 As you can see, there is a wide range of jobs covering every sector you can imagine so, if you are planning your move to Australia in the next year or so, there’s really no limit to the types of professions being accepted – and of course these change year to year.

-Even with the reduction in numbers from 2019 (probably due to the coronavirus epidemic), there are still many places and occupations available.
 Australia needs to kick start their economy and return to economic growth.
-Many experts believe that inviting migrants to fill skill shortages is one of the best ways to do this.
+Many experts believe that inviting migrants and foreigners to fill skill shortages is one of the best ways to do this.

 If you have a certain qualification that is not in demand, then with a top up or booster course you could change your skill level and become eligible to apply for one of the jobs on the list.

 For example, if you are a primary school teacher in the UK, you may be able to access a Train to Teach course which will provide you with the needed Qualified Teacher Status to teach secondary school children, a high demand occupation.

-New Critical Skills for Covid-19 Recovery on the Priority Migration Skilled Occupation List
+New Critical Skills Required for Covid-19 Recovery on the Priority Migration Skilled Occupation List

 The Australian Government announced a critical skills list of job roles urgently needed to help the country recover from Covid-19.
 People who have these skills, in the medical, IT and construction sectors, can fast track their visa application and can also apply for travel restrictions exemption to enter Australia.
 This overcomes the biggest barrier for migrants during the coronavirus epidemic.
 The list has been expanded since it was originally launched and more occupations are expected to be added over time.